This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• Pour the blueberry pie filling into the baking dish and spread evenly.
+• Spread the blueberry pie filling into the prepared baking dish.

-• Bake for 50 minutes or until the top is golden brown
+• Bake for 48 to 50 minutes, or until the top of the cake is golden brown.

 Jenn’s Notes